China slowly gets back to work as nearly 100 more die from coronavirus

 The virus has spread to at least 27 countries and territories, according to a Reuters count based on official reports, infecting more than 330 people.
 The two deaths outside mainland China were in Hong Kong and the Philippines.

+Britain, which has had four cases of the virus, declared it a serious and imminent threat to public health, a step that gives the government additional powers to fight it.

-Sixty more cases have been found on a cruise ship docked off the Japanese port of Yokohama, media reported, taking the number to 130 out of some 3,700 people on board.
-The Diamond Princess was caught up in the epidemic when an 80-year-old man tested positive for the virus after disembarking late last month in Hong Kong.
+Sixty more cases have been found on a cruise ship off the Japanese port of Yokohama, media reported, taking the number to 130 out of some 3,700 people on board.
+The Diamond Princess was caught up in the epidemic when an 80-year-old man tested positive for the virus after disembarking last month in Hong Kong.

 Across mainland China, there were 3,062 new confirmed infections on Sunday, bringing the total number to 40,171, according to the National Health Commission (NHC), with 908 dead.

-But Wu Fan, vice-dean from Shanghai Fudan University Medical school, said there was hope the spread of the virus might soon reach a turning point.
+But Wu Fan, vice-dean of Shanghai Fudan University Medical school, said there was hope the spread might soon reach a turning point.

 “The situation is stabilizing,” she told a briefing when asked about the spread in Shanghai, which has had nearly 300 cases and one death.